senalw/ratestask/README.md

   * Enable pagination for the get rates endpoint.
   * Although an ORM framework is used, its ORM features have not been utilized since the assignment requires raw SQL.
     (Therefore, model classes for database schema have not been implemented)
-  * Average price has been rounded to the nearest integer as the output of the example is expected to be an integer.
+  * Average price has been rounded to the nearest integer as the output of the example is expected to be an integer according to the sample response.